Skip to content

 Sciatica causes

-A common cause of sciatica is when a herniated disk or a bone spur (overgrowth of bone) compresses the sciatic nerve.
-In rare cases, a tumor or disease, such as diabetes, can damage the sciatic nerve.
+The most common causes of sciatica are herniated discs or degenerative changes in the joints of the spine, both of which can compress the sciatic nerve and lead to pain.
+In rare cases, a tumor or disease, such as diabetes, can pinch or damage the sciatic nerve.
 Multiple risk factors can also increase your risk of sciatica, including:

 Changes in the spinal column, such as bone spurs and herniated disks, can lead to sciatic nerve issues.